jimratliff/GenoMac-system/scripts/spawn/0_README.md

         - The volume u.v is the volume that contains the user’s home directory
       - u.p = U<sub>i</sub>.p
         - The passphrase u.p serves both as (a) the passphrase by which the user can decrypt/mount the volume u.v that contains the user’s home directory and (b) the password by which the user logs into the user’s account.

+[^PREEXISTING_USERS]: The focus here is on users that are managed, and frequently created, by Project GenoMac.
+However, it is assumed that USER_VANILLA exists prior to the creation of USER_CONFIGURER.
+Thus, USER_VANILLA is neither created nor managed by Project GenoMac.
+Nevertheless, USER_VANILLA belongs to the superintendent user class by virtue of residing on the startup volume.

 [^unique_password_for_volume]: ∀v,v′∈V, (v ≠ v′) ⇒ (v.p ≠ v′.p.)